ToneLi/Some-methods-for-LangID/README.md

 # Some-methods-for-LangID
-There is a basic test from a Lab：to implement a method to identify the language a document is written in.
+There is a test from a Lab：to implement a method to identify the language a document is written in.

 ## What's LangID?
-Language identiﬁcation (LangID) is the task of determining the language(s) that a text is written in.
+Language identiﬁcation (LangID) is a task of determining the language(s) that a text is written in.
 Such as text "杭州西湖是个美丽的地方", its language is Chinese.

 ## In this work, I decide to use six methods:
 * 1: By using toolkit-langid.